 How to Cook Porterhouse Steak on a Stove

 Here is the step-by-step guide for preparing the perfect porterhouse steak in a skillet on a stove.
-Please don’t skip any details, as we offer numerous valuable tips.
-If you’re new to pan-searing steaks, we recommend studying the instructions multiple times to ensure a smooth cooking experience.
+Please don’t skip any details, as I offer numerous valuable tips.
+If you’re new to pan-searing steaks, I recommend studying the instructions multiple times to ensure a smooth cooking experience.

 Step 1: Prepare the Porterhouse Steak